 Vomiting

-However, if the vomiting continues and no other symptoms of pregnancy occur, take your cat to the vet as soon as possible.
+Vomiting more than 1-2 times a month is always a reason to take your cat to the vet: especially if you’re not aware that she may be expecting.
+If the vomiting continues and no other symptoms of pregnancy occur, take your cat to the vet as soon as possible.
 Vomiting could be a sign of other health-related issues; you will want to get that taken care of.

 Behavioral signs of a pregnant cat